carbon-language/carbon-lang/docs/designs/language-design-overview.md

 Let's look at how some specific parts of this work.
 The function declaration is introduced with a keyword `fn` followed by the name of the function `Sum`.
 This declares that name in the surrounding scope and opens up a new scope for this function.
-We declare the parameter as `Int: a`.
+We declare the first parameter as `Int: a`.
 The `Int` part is an expression (here referring to a constant) that computes the type of the parameter.
 The `:` marks the end of the type expression and introduces the identifier for the parameter, `a`.
 The parameter names are introduced into the function's scope and